wh153/IDS706FinalProject/README.md

 A lambda function triggered by a Cloud-Watch is built for retrieving data every minute using RESTful API.
 The  Cloud-Watch Log is used for holding the logging information.
 Then, the retrieved data is stored in a Dynamo DB that is also done by the lambda function.

 ## 2. Building Prediction Model
+Stock predicting is a time-series regression problem.
+Facebook Prophet model is adopted in the project.
+It achieves a better result than the AR model, the MA model, and the ARIMA model.
+The Prophet model is also robust to the shifting trends.
+The model runs fast and is fully automated.
+It is also easy to fine-tune the model.
+So, it fits well in the philosophy of cloud computing.

 ## 3. Front-end with Dash and Docker Container